speedyk-005/chunklet-py/docs/exceptions-and-warnings.md

 ### "No valid files found after validation.
 Returning empty generator."

-*   **What it means:** During batch processing, after validating all the input paths, it was determined that there are no valid files to process.
-This could be because the paths were incorrect, the files were of unsupported types, or they were all skipped due to validation errors.
+*   **What it means:** During batch processing, after checking all your input paths, Chunklet-py discovered that none of them made the cut! 🫣 This could happen if the paths were pointing to the wrong place, the files were in formats we don't speak, or they all got politely excused due to validation issues.
+In any case, we're returning an empty generator since there's nothing to work with.
 *   **Where Logged:** `src/chunklet/document_chunker/document_chunker.py` (during `batch_chunk` operations)
-*   **What to do:** Verify your input file paths and ensure they are supported file types.
+*   **What to do:** Double-check those file paths and make sure they're pointing to supported file types - we're ready whenever you are!

 ### "Splitting oversized block ({} tokens) into sub-chunks"

-*   **What it means:** In `CodeChunker`'s lenient mode, a code block was too big for the `max_tokens` limit.
-Instead of throwing an error, Chunklet decided to be helpful and split it into smaller sub-chunks.
+*   **What it means:** In `CodeChunker`'s more relaxed mode, one of your code blocks turned out to be a bit of a heavyweight - too big for the `max_tokens` limit! 💪 Rather than throwing up its hands in defeat, Chunklet-py decided to be extra helpful and split it into more manageable sub-chunks.
 *   **Where Logged:** `src/chunklet/experimental/code_chunker/code_chunker.py` (during `chunk` operations when `strict_mode=False`)
-*   **What to do:** This is usually just an informational warning.
-If you prefer stricter adherence to token limits for code blocks, consider setting `strict_mode=True` in `CodeChunker`.
+*   **What to do:** This is just a friendly heads-up about what we're doing.
+If you want us to be more strict about those token limits for code blocks, just set `strict_mode=True` in `CodeChunker`.

 ### "Warning: '{path}' is path-like but was not found or is not a processable file/directory.
 Skipping."

-*   **What it means:** A path provided via the `--source` option looks like a valid path, but it either doesn't exist or it's a special file type (like a socket or a pipe) that the CLI cannot process.
-The CLI will skip this path.
+*   **What it means:** The path you provided via `--source` looked promising at first glance, but when we went to find it, it was either playing hide-and-seek (doesn't exist!) or turned out to be something special like a socket or pipe that we can't process.
+No worries - we'll just skip this one and keep going.
 *   **Where Logged:** `src/chunklet/cli.py`
-*   **What to do:** Check that the path is correct and points to a regular file or a directory.
+*   **What to do:** Give that path another look to make sure it's correct and points to a regular file or directory we can handle.

 ### "Warning: '{path}' does not resemble a valid file system path (failed heuristic check).
 Skipping."

-*   **What it means:** A string provided via the `--source` option does not appear to be a valid file system path.
-The CLI uses a heuristic to check for path-like strings, and this one failed.
-It will be skipped.
+*   **What it means:** The string you gave us via `--source` just doesn't look like a proper file system path to our trained eye.
+We use a clever heuristic to spot path-like strings, but this one didn't pass the test.
+We'll politely skip it and move along.
 *   **Where Logged:** `src/chunklet/cli.py`
-*   **What to do:** Ensure that the provided source path is a valid and correctly formatted file system path.
+*   **What to do:** Make sure your source path is a proper, well-formed file system path - we're all set to handle it once it's right.

 ### "Warning: No processable files found in the specified source(s).
 Exiting."

-*   **What it means:** The CLI was unable to find any files to process from the provided `--source` paths.
-This could be because the directories were empty or only contained unsupported file types.
-The program will exit.
+*   **What it means:** We searched high and low through all the `--source` paths you provided, but couldn't find a single file we could process. 🕵️‍♀️ Maybe the directories are feeling a bit empty, or they only contain file types we don't speak yet.
+In any case, there's nothing for us to do, so we're gracefully bowing out.
 *   **Where Logged:** `src/chunklet/cli.py`
-*   **What to do:** Verify that the source paths are correct and that they contain processable files.
+*   **What to do:** Double-check those source paths and make sure they contain files in formats we support.

 ### "Warning: No chunks were generated.
 This might be because the input was empty or did not contain any processable content."

-*   **What it means:** The chunking process completed, but no chunks were produced.
-This usually happens if the input text was empty or if the files provided for chunking contained no extractable text.
-The program will exit.
+*   **What it means:** The chunking process ran its course, but unfortunately, no chunks came out the other side.
+This often happens when your input text was empty, or the files you provided turned out to be text-free zones with nothing we could extract.
+Since there's nothing to show for our efforts, we're calling it a day.
 *   **Where Logged:** `src/chunklet/cli.py`
-*   **What to do:** Check your input to make sure it contains processable text content.
+*   **What to do:** Take a peek at your input to make sure there's some actual text content we can work with.